olegpreed/markdown-test/README.md

 # Oleg Aroyan :magic_wand: Frontend developer
 ![MyPhoto](https://i.ibb.co/5Fm1tFL/oleg.jpg) \
-I want to build my career in the sphere of Frontend Web-development \
+I want to build my career in the sphere of `Frontend` \
 and create modern and user-friendly websites and apps.

 > ### Skills